D. Robbin O'Neill-Gregory - Managing Director

 Emily Flood - Administrative assistant & Recovery Support Specialist

 Emily is a studying Psychology Major at the University of California, Santa Barbara.
 She is also Recovery Fusion’s first alumni employee, and therefore has extensive first-hand experience within the Santa Barbara recovery realm.
-Her life experiences and extensive mental health studies have provided a down to earth and relatable style of communication that fosters trust and confidence that sustainable change is possible with his clients.
+Her life experiences and extensive mental health studies have provided a down to earth and relatable style of communication that fosters trust and confidence that sustainable change is possible with her clients.
 Emily has dedicated her life to providing the recovery services and support that she received from Recovery Fusion, which she attributes to her longstanding success.

 Tommy Alexander - Recovery Support Specialist

 Tommy started working in substance use disorder treatment in 2015, and is currently gaining his work experience hours to become a certified addiction treatment counselor.
 His personal experience with and recovery from alcoholism and addiction helps him to relate to clients and to guide them through the recovery process.
 The combination of his upbeat, fun personality and his understanding of addiction are what make him a great personalized recovery specialist.
 He enjoys educating his clients about addiction and showing them how to have fun in sobriety, while walking them through recovery.
 Tommy is available to take clients to 12 step meetings, and to help introduce his clients to healthy people who are in recovery as well.
 He can also take clients surfing, painting, on hikes and to sober events, as well as any other activities that may be beneficial for recovery.
 In his free time, Tommy is a avid surfer and a professional landscape artist.